Table of Contents

 - How does Catholic Extension determine its funding priorities?

 - Who do I contact with questions about a making a request for funding?

 - Do I need to speak with Catholic Extension before making a request for funding?

-- Where should dioceses direct requests for mission status and specific funding, and where can they access an outcomes report?
+- Where should dioceses direct requests for Extension Diocese status and specific funding, and where can they access an outcomes report?